-The Aim of the Army Rugby Union (ARU) is to promote and foster the game of Rugby Union in the Army and its local communities in accordance with the Laws of the Game promulgated by the Rugby Football Union (RFU).
+- The aim of the ARU is to promote and foster the game of Rugby Union in the Army and its civilian and military communities in accordance with the Laws of the Game promulgated by World Rugby rules, regulations and bye-laws issued by the Rugby Football Union (RFU).

-- To meet the Aim the ARU shall pursue the following objectives:
+To meet the Aim the ARU shall pursue the following objectives:

 - The Inter Corps League Tables.

 5. Coaching – Maintain a formal coaching structure to improve and thereafter sustain the standards throughout the Army and to provide a structure for the advancement of coaches.

 - Referees – Maintain the Army Rugby Union Referees Society (ARURS) to improve and sustain the standards of refereeing in the Army.
 To facilitate the training, development and advancement of referees and to the appropriate links with the UKAF Rugby Referees and other referees societies.

 - Finance – Maintain a sound financial base, thereby providing the best service to Rugby Union in the Army, within budget, and in accordance with the priorities agreed by the Management Board.